lmoratti/tunnelvisionbug/index.md

 # How TunnelVision Works
 Computers may be connected to multiple networks at once.
 A VPN is also a network you're connected to.
 Computers decide which network they should send traffic through using a set of rules called "routing tables".

 An attacker on the same local network can manipulate these rules and force traffic over the wrong network.
+More technical details are available on the [blog post]({{ site.tunnelvision.blog_url}}).

 From there, they can redirect traffic meant for the VPN to the local network, *completely bypassing the VPN.* Because this technique is not dependent on exploiting VPN technologies or underlying protocols, it works completely independently of the VPN provider or implementation.